ilhan007/ui5con-web-component/docs/1_Getting_Started.md

 ### Step 6.
 Open the project in your IDE.

-Let's get Familiar with the project a little bit.
+Let's get Familiar with the project.
 Although at first you will see a lot of folders and files, you will get used to them soon.
 For now, the important files to understand are:

 - **`src/Token.ts`** - the beahviour of the component (the Token TypeScript class)

-This is the most important file.
 Here we define our component - its behavior, its properties, etc.
 The init script already generated the boilerplate code of our first UI5 Web Component.
 The main points are:
 - The Token extends UI5Element - this is the base class for all [UI5 Web Components](https://sap.github.io/ui5-webcomponents/playground/components) available
 - The web component is defined via the `@customElement` decorator.
 For example, the tag name is set to `my-token` and this is how the element should be used in HTML.

 ```js
 @customElement({